NullExceptionTSB/nlamagent/README.md

 To create an installer, first compile the project using the instructions under Basic build.

 Next, run the `prep-nsis.sh` script.
-This will package all dependencies and the binary into the staging directory
+This will package all dependencies and the binary into the staging directory.

 Lastly, compile `nsis/agent.nsi` (using `makensisw.exe` from NSIS).
-This will create an installer package in the project's root direcotry
+This will create an installer package in the project's root directory.

 ## PDB debug symbols

 To create debug symbols in PDB format, [cv2pdb](https://github.com/rainers/cv2pdb) must be accessible to MSYS2 (under PATH) The easiest way to accomplish this is to simply copy the binary archive contents to MSYS2's /bin path.

+Note: PDB symbols and the stripped executable are not packaged using `prep-nsis.sh`

 With cv2pdb installed and the project compiled, simply run the `mkpdb.sh` script in the project directory.
-This will output `nlamagent-pdb.exe`, an NLAM Agent executable with debug symbols stripped, and `nlamagent.pdb`, the debug symbols in PDB format
+This will output `nlamagent-pdb.exe`, an NLAM Agent executable with debug symbols stripped, and `nlamagent.pdb`, the debug symbols in PDB format.